 In May 2020, TotalEnergies announced its new climate action plan to reach Net Zero emissions by 2050 together with society for its global business across its production and energy products used by its customers.
 Decarbonizing natural gas with biogas and hydrogen as well as continuing to reduce methane emissions will contribute to TotalEnergies' climate ambition.

 TotalEnergies is addressing the challenges of climate change by developing tangible solutions in four strategic focus areas:

 - Natural gas, biogas and hydrogen: allies of the energy transition - Expand our presence across the entire natural gas chain, reduce our methane emissions and make LNG more energy efficient.

 - Electricity - Expand our operations in the non-regulated portion of the value chain (i.e. excluding power transmission), from power generation using renewables and natural gas to sales to end customers and energy storage (batteries and hydrogen).

 - Liquids - Avoid expensive oil, reduce emissions at our facilities, and promote both sparing oil use and sustainable biofuels.

 - Carbon neutrality - Develop businesses that will help achieve carbon neutrality by providing energy efficiency services to our customers and investing in natural carbon sinks such as forests, and wetlands and in carbon capture, utilization and storage (CCUS).

 TotalEnergies' NGV ambition

-In line with its strategic ambitions for natural gas and renewable energy, TotalEnergies aims to expand its European network to 250 NGV, that is CNG as well as LNG, refueling stations with more than 50% biomethane share by 2025; and thus become the market leader in the region.
+In line with its strategic ambitions for natural gas and renewable energy, TotalEnergies plans to expand its worldwide NGV networks to more than 2,600 CNG and LNG refueling stations by 2030, with a 100% biomethane share in Europe.

 TotalEnergies’ hydrogen for mobility ambition